-Disability Benefits Questionnaires (DBQs) are forms used by VA physicians when performing C&P Exams for VA Disability.
-The purpose of a DBQ is to ensure that the physician performing the exam records all the information needed to properly rate a disabled veteran’s conditions.
+Disability Benefits Questionnaires (DBQs) are forms that guide a physician during an exam to ensure that all the information needed to correctly rate a disabled veteran’s conditions is properly recorded.

-The VASRD has very specific requirements for rating every condition, and if the required information is not properly recorded in the C&P Exam, the VA will have to send the claim back in order to gather the proper data, thus delaying the entire disability process.
+The VASRD has very specific requirements for rating every condition, and if the required information is not properly recorded in the veteran’s medical records, the VA will have to send the claim back in order to gather the proper data, thus delaying the entire disability process.
 If properly used, DBQs prevent this delay by ensuring that the required information is always recorded for every condition.

 For example, to rate a scar, the exact dimensions of the scar must be recorded.
 To ensure that this happens correctly, the Scar DBQ contains a section that prompts the physician to record every measurement needed to rate the scar.

-As long as the appropriate tests are performed and the correct information recorded, a DBQ is not essential.
+As long as the appropriate tests are performed and the correct information recorded in a veteran’s medical records, a DBQ is not essential.
 They are merely assistive devices.

 It is important to note DBQs are used for both disability and pension.
 Because of this, there is often information required on a DBQ that is not necessary for rating a particular condition for disability but is necessary for pension purposes.
 Regardless, as long as it is properly filled out, you should be good to go for your disability.

-If you were hoping to have your civilian physician fill out a DBQ, don’t worry.
+If you are trying to get your civilian health care provider to fill out a DBQ but they are hesitant or refuse, don’t worry.
 Again, DBQ’s are not essential.
-As long as your civilian physician records the information necessary to rate the condition in their exam notes, you can submit those instead.
-Simply Find Your Condition on our site, take note of the information used to rate it, and let your physician know what to record.
+As long as your provider records the information necessary to rate the condition in their exam notes, you can submit those instead.
+Simply Find Your Condition on our site, take note of the information used to rate it, and let your provider know what to record.